JaminMartin/pyet-mc/README.md

 ## Modelling energy transfer

 # License
-Project is licensed under the MIT License.
+The project is licensed under the GNU GENERAL PUBLIC LICENSE.